liuquan1/learngit/readme.txt

 update to orignal master

-creating a new branch is quick.
+creating a new branch is quick & simple.